Ruchiogele/zero_day/README.md

-*This is a README.md file for zero_day repository in git*
+*This file is mandatory in projects*